geomesa/geomesa-tutorial-authorizations/README.md

-GeoMesa Query Tutorial
+GeoMesa Authorizations Tutorial
 ============================

-This tutorial covers some different ways to query and transform results using GeoMesa.
+This tutorial covers using Accumulo authorizations in your GeoMesa queries.
 It queries the GDELT dataset, which must be ingested before following this tutorial.

-The different types of queries explored are:

-1.  basic filter query
-2.  query to return a projection (subset) of attributes
-2.  query to transform attributes
-3.  query to create derived attributes using transforms
-4.  query to perform a geometric transform on results

-The only dynamic element in the tutorial is the Accumulo destination; that is a property that you provide on the command-line when running the code.
+This tutorial will show you how to use a default set of authorizations for your queries.
+It will also show you how to write custom providers that can pull authorizations dynamically.
+It will demonstrate this by creating an authorization provider for GeoServer.

+Complete instructions are available on the [main GeoMesa site](http://geomesa.github.io/2014/06/04/geomesa-authorizations/)

 Prerequisites
 -------------